CyberDefender369/Active-Directory-Home-Lab/README.md

 - Windows Server 2019
 - RHEL 9.2

-<h2>Note</h2>
+<h2>Notes</h2>
-For redundancy reasons there are 45 screenshots in the project walk-through.
-Hopefully, the redundancy leaves minimal confusion for students/beginners wanting to replicate this lab.
+This simple lab was designed to demonstrate basic AD configurations and does not go over everything AD has to offer.
 <h2>Project Walk-Through:</h2>

 <p align="left">
-Configure IP addresses on the the second internal NIC (Ethernet 2) of the Windows machine that will act as the Domain Controller, DNS Server, and Default Gateway.
+Configure IP address on the the second internal NIC (Ethernet 2) of the Windows machine that will act as the Domain Controller, DNS Server, and Default Gateway.
 Used the static IP address of 172.16.0.1/24 for the internal NIC and loopback address for the DNS.
 <img src="https://onedrive.live.com/embed?resid=C275DA66CF018782%2129157&authkey=%21AKzDkgA2AGd9SSY&width=1000&height=1000" width="80%" height="80%" />
 <br />
 <br />
 Install Active Directory Domain Services.
+Add roles and features -> Role-based or feature-based installation -> select correct server -> Active Directory Domain Services -> next.
 <img src="https://onedrive.live.com/embed?resid=C275DA66CF018782%2129165&authkey=%21AKHqQ914Ve_YRVw&width=1000&height=1000" width="80%" height="80%" />
 <br />
 <br />